 How Do the Holes Influence Power?

 The hole distribution also impacts how much power a racket can generate.
 A denser hole pattern in the center of the racket face absorbs more energy, making it ideal for controlled, accurate shots.
-On the other hand, a racket with larger holes closer to the edges allows for stronger ball impact, which benefits aggressive players who rely on smashes and power shots.
+On the other hand, a racket with larger holes closer to the edges allows for more substantial ball impact, which benefits aggressive players who rely on smashes and power shots.

 Comparison: Rackets with More vs. Fewer Holes